✔️Article written by a veterinarian & reviewed by Dr. Whittenburg, Director, on Dec 5th, 2022.

 Is it intestinal worms, or is it something else?

 Typically, worms in the poop are pretty obvious.
-There are a few things veterinarians see that may mimic worms though:
+There are a few things veterinarians see that may mimic worms, however.

 - String – While this is more common in cats that play with and eat string, your dog can chew a string and pass it in large pieces in the poop.